Flamingo: Multi-Round Single-Server Secure Aggregation with Applications to Private Federated Learning: Requirements on Parameters

 \subsection{The number of decryptors}

 In this section, we show how to choose $L$ such that, given $N, \eta, \delta_D$, we can guarantee less than $1/3$ of the $L$ chosen decryptors are malicious.
 Note that $\delta_D$ is given because this can be controlled by the server, i.e., the server can decide how long to wait for the decryptors to respond.
+On the other hand, $\eta_D$ is a random variable.

 To guarantee $2\delta_D + \eta_D < 1/3$ (Theorem~\ref{thm:security-main}), a necessary condition is that $\eta < 1/3 - 2\delta_D $.
-This can be formalized as a probability question: Given $N$ clients where $\eta$ fraction of them are malicious, and randomly choose $L$ clients (decryptors) from them; the malicious clients $X$ in decryptors can be upper bounded using Chernoff bound as
+This can be formalized as a probability question: given $N$ clients where $\eta$ fraction of them are malicious, randomly sample $L$ clients (decryptors) from them; the number of malicious clients $X$ in the decryptors should follow the tail bound of hypergeometric distribution~\cite[Section 2]{bell20secure}:

-For $\eta$ and $\delta_D$ both being 1\%, the choice of $L=60$ (Section~\ref{s:impl}) gives $10^{-6}$ probability.
-If we double $L$ to be 120, then this guarantees $10^{-12}$ probability. } { \heading{The number of decryptors.} The full version~\cite{ma23flamingo} gives detailed analysis; but briefly, for $\eta$ and $\delta_D$ both being 1\%, the choice of $L=60$ (Section~\ref{s:impl}) gives $10^{-6}$ probability (that more than $1/3$ selected decryptors are malicious) and $L=120$ gives $10^{-12}$ probability. }
+For $\eta$ and $\delta_D$ both being 1\%, the choice of $L=60$ (which we used for benchmarks in \S\ref{s:perf}) gives $1.6\times 10^{-5}$ probability.
+If we double $L$ to be 120, then this guarantees $2.6 \times 10^{-10}$ probability. } { \heading{The number of decryptors.} The full version~\cite{ma23flamingo} gives detailed analysis; but briefly, for $\eta$ and $\delta_D$ both being 1\%, the choice of $L=60$ (which we used for benchmarks in \S\ref{s:perf}) gives $1.6\times 10^{-5}$ probability (that more than $1/3$ selected decryptors are malicious) and $L=120$ gives $2.6\times 10^{-10}$ probability. }

 \ifthenelse{\boolean{longver}} {